If a dispute arisesThe page was last modified:

 In cases concerning e.g. debts, agreements, rent and damage claims, the review is initiated by a party, called the plaintiff, filing a summons application with the district court.
 The summons application is normally filed at the district court in the city where the counter party, called the respondent, is resident.

 In the summons application, you should make a motion, in other words say what you demand the counter party do.
 You also have to pay a fee to apply for a summons at the district court.

-Once the summons application has been received by the district court, the respondent is served the summons application and given the opportunity to submit, in writing, his/her position on the motion made in the summons application.
+Once the summons application has been received by the district court, the respondent is served the summons application and given the opportunity to submit, in writing, their position on the motion made in the summons application.

 Once the response has been received by the court, the preparations in the case normally continue with the parties being called to a pre-trial conference that aims to further clarify what the case is about and the parties' positions.

 In cases that concern e.g. debts, agreements, rent and damage claims, the court can declare a so-called default judgement if no response is filed, which means that the respondent in the case loses the case.
 The same is true if a party does not contribute to the process or does not attend the main proceedings.

-When the preparations are complete, the district court convenes the trial, calling the parties, witnesses, etc. In cases that concern e.g. debts, agreements, rent and damage claims, the court usually consists of three judges.
+When the preparations are complete, the district court convenes the trial, calling the parties and witnesses.
+In cases that concern e.g. debts, agreements, rent and damage claims, the court usually consists of three judges.

 Deliberation and judgement